 OUTREACH: GARDEN ON THE GO LET US BRING OUR LEARNING EXPERIENCES TO YOUR SCHOOL!
 BOOK A GARDEN ON THE GO PROGRAM TO BRING ANY OF OUR ENGAGING LABS TO YOUR CAMPUS.
 PROGRAMS CAN ACCOMMODATE UP TO 30 STUDENTS PER SESSION.
 BOOK NOW!
 PUMPKIN CIRCLE K-2ND GRADE After distinguishing between living and nonliving things, students explore the basic needs, parts and functions of pumpkin plants.
 Students discuss the life cycle of a pumpkin and plant their own seeds to take back to school for observation.
 A walk through the Arboretum's Pumpkin Village is the perfect culmination of this lesson.
-[Offered September 18-November 3]
+[Offered September 23-November 1] NEW!
+PUMPKIN PHYSICS 3RD-6TH GRADE Calling all engineers!
+Students will engage in the engineering design process to help solve a problem at the Arboretum-how can we move an 80-lb pumpkin?
+They will apply what they know about force, motion, and energy to design and test a model catapult that can launch a candy pumpkin.
+[Offered September 23-November 1]